 We checked out by 12:00 noon and ate in an eatery at the town center (Meal-Php160).
 After our lunch, we boarded an ordinary bus in getting to Dumaguete (Php57/head) to catch the trip that goes directly to Sipalay.

-But sad to say, we missed that trip so what we did, we boarded an air-conditioned bus bound to Bayawan (Php85/head) then we transferred to Hinobaan (Php85/head).
+Unfortunately, we missed that trip so what we did, we boarded an air-conditioned bus bound to Bayawan (Php85/head) then we transferred to Hinobaan (Php85/head).
 But then we missed the 5:30 pm last trip going to Sipalay.
 What a day!

 The tricycle drivers offered us Php500 for a special trip.
-It was just in time that our contact local tour guide Roland Dequina from Sipalay texted us of our whereabouts.
-When we told him that we missed the last trip, he volunteered to fetch us in the terminal for Php300 only, much cheaper than what was offered to us few minutes ago.
+It was just in time that our contact local tour guide Roland Dequina from Sipalay texted us about our whereabouts.
+When we told him that we missed the last trip, he volunteered to fetch us in the terminal for Php300 only, much cheaper than what was offered to us a few minutes ago.

 Day 3: The Beauty of Sipalay

 The long trip and bus hopping were so tiring, not for me but for my hubby.
 And to whisk off his unpleasant experience, we cupped up the night with delicious food at Sipalay’s Jewel’s Pizza & Seafood Restaurant located in the city.
 He forgot the worn-out guy he was a few hours ago.
 Hahaha!
 (Meal-Php460).

 We had a nice time eating and chatting with Roland.
 He was so kind that he brought us to Sealey’s Inn where we will spend the night with.